webplatform/docs/html/elements/textarea/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
+|Language=
 |Description=This example uses the <code>textarea</code> element to set the cascading style sheets (CSS) [[css/properties/overflow|'''overflow''']] attribute to <code>hidden</code> to remove the scroll bars from the <code>textarea</code>.
 |Code=&lt;textarea style{{=}}"overflow:hidden" id{{=}}txtComments&gt;
    The patient is in stable condition after suffering an attack of the insatiable munchies.
 &lt;/textarea&gt;
+|LiveURL=
 }}
 }}
 {{Notes_Section
 |Usage=To cater for international users see: [http://www.w3.org/International/techniques/authoring-html#form-dir Managing text direction in form controls]
 |Notes====Remarks===
 The default font is fixed pitch.

+Firefox for Android, by default, sets a [[css/properties/background-image|background-image]] gradient on all '''textarea''' elements.
+This can be disabled using <code>background-image: none</code>.

 '''Security Warning:  '''Using this object incorrectly can compromise the security of your application.
 When submitting text through <code>textarea</code> over an intranet or the Internet, validating the text string is recommended.
 For instance, you might validate the string for a restricted set of known, good values (such as  letters and numbers) and ignore the rest.
 |Import_Notes====Standards information===